House in Achladies

 Edgware Road Lobby

-Our proposal is inspired by the history of this street, traditionally an Arabic neighborhood.
-The design is based on elements of calligraphy that are transformed into 3-dimensional ceramic objects suspended upon entry.
-They create a subtle play of color and a welcoming passage into the main concierge desk.
+Custom ceramic objects installation for a residential development in London.
+The design is based on elements of calligraphy.
+They are transformed into 3-dimensional elements suspended upon entry.
+Creating a subtle play of color they mark a welcoming passage into the main concierge desk.
 Lighting is integrated into the delicate wire structure.

 The façade of the upper parts has been insulated and painted.
 Each façade has a slightly different hue responding to its orientation.
-Warmer in the north, cooler in east and west.
 New window openings have been cut and framed in grey marble.
-New exterior stairs, eliminated the need for interior stairs and added more space in the rooms.
-By completely gutting the existing interiors in the the intervention made way for five new bedrooms, each with their own bathroom, a kitchen to entertain guests, outdoor and indoor dining areas, a gym and private balconies.
+The exterior stairs added more space in the interiors: by completely gutting them we created five new bedrooms, each with their own bathroom, a kitchen to entertain guests, outdoor and indoor dining areas, a gym and private balconies.

 Wooden shutters shield the rooms from the sun.
 In closed state they form a geometric paintings on the walls.
-Different floor finishes differentiate the interiors.
 Low cost and durable finishes were selected to withstand heavy use, paired with custom details and furniture.